← Back to rubinobservatory.org

 What is the Rubin Observatory publication policy?

-There is a Rubin Observatory Project publication policy for technical papers and data release papers.
+There is a Rubin Observatory Project publication policy for technical papers and data release papers by Rubin staff.

 Each Rubin Observatory/LSST Science Collaboration may have its own publication policy for science papers.
 Authors should consult the how to cite guide to reference relevant technical/data release papers.